cpaton/notebook/input/ops/linux/arch-linux.md

 ```
 title   Arch Linux
 linux   /vmlinuz-linux
-initrd  /intel-ucode.img
 initrd  /initramfs-linux.img
 options root=PARTUUID=XXX rw
 ```

 vmlinuz-linux is a gzip compressed linux kernel which is used to load the real kernel.
 To load the kernel it needs some tools and a workspace which is done in the initial RAM disk (initrd).
 The intel-ucode image is used to auto-load intel microcode updates, and initramfs-linux.img contains the basic tools to initialise a linux kernel and load the modules

 Options specify the location of the partition which contains the root file system.
-This is /dev/sda3 from the partitions setup above.
+This is /dev/sda2 from the partitions setup above.
 You can find the UUID via

 ```
-blkid -s PARTUUID -o value /dev/sda3
+blkid -s PARTUUID -o value /dev/sda2
 ```

 At this point copy-paste doesn't work so to avoid having to type in the GUID correctly would suggest appending it to the arch.conf file and editing later in nano

 ```
-blkid -s PARTUUID -o value /dev/sda3 >> /boot/loader/entries/arch.conf
+blkid -s PARTUUID -o value /dev/sda2 >> /boot/loader/entries/arch.conf
 ```

 The loader.conf file can then be setup